sparklingdataocean/gh-pages/_posts/2017-09-17-word2vec2graph.markdown

 0,1125
 {% endhighlight %}

-<p>As we expected all word pairs are in the same large connected component.
+<p>This graph was built on all {word1, word2} combinations of Stress Data File so all word pairs are in the same large connected component.
+We will look at connected components of subgraphs with different edge weight thresholds.

 </p>
 <p></p>
 <p></p>
 <p>
 <h3>Connected Components with High Cosine Similarity</h3>
-Now we will look at connected components of subgraph with different edge weight thresholds.
+For this post we will use edge weight threshold 0.75, i.e. we will use only word pairs with cosine similarity higher than 0.75.
 </p>
 {% highlight scala %}